 By Chris Mueller, Indiana Law Review

-Check out his full article and other great content at the link above.
+Check out her full article and other great content at the link above.
 Don’t forget to subscribe while you’re there!

 This post was written by Chris Mueller of the Indiana Law Review.
-If you would like to submit content or write an article for the Environmental Law Section page, please email Rachel Beachy at email@example.com.
+If you would like to submit content or write an article for the Commercial & Bankruptcy Law Section page, please email Rachel Beachy at firstname.lastname@example.org.